How Do You Know You’re In A One-Sided Relationship? 13 Signs

 Once the expectations start to differ, you may start feeling neglected

 The lack of labels can end up leading to very different expectations a couple may have of each other.
 Even if there’s an agreed-upon label involved, managing expectations isn’t always the easiest thing.
-When you’re not on the same page about what this means to the both of you, there’s bound to be a mismatch.
+When you’re not on the same page about what being together means to both of you, you can end up being in a one-sided relationship.

 13 Signs Of One-sided Relationships

-2. Are you bending over backwards for your partner?
+2. Are you bending over backward for your partner?

-When asked about the telltale signs of such a dynamic, Dr. Bhonsle immediately shared that you not being a priority is often the biggest indicator.
-“You become a butler to your partner; you’re a component of their life and not someone with an indelible influence on it,” he says.
+When asked about one of the most glaring red flags of a one-sided relationship, Dr. Bhonsle picked not being a priority for one’s partner.
+“You become a butler to your partner; you’re a component of their life and not someone with an indelible influence on it.
+You may be putting your partner above your schedule, your profession, your social life, and even family responsibilities but they don’t reciprocate the same way.
+Instead, they make time and space for you only when it’s convenient for them,” he explains.

 3. No reciprocation of effort

-• Has my partner made my life more pleasant and enjoyable?
+• Has my partner made my life more pleasant?

 • Have they made me more comfortable?